simonmichael/hledger/hledger/doc/options.m4.md

 : show general usage (or if after COMMAND, the command's usage)

 `--help`
-: show detailed help (or if after COMMAND, the command's help)
+: show hledger manual (or if after an add-on COMMAND, show the add-on's manual)

+`--man`
+: show manual with man

+`--info`
+: show manual with info

 `--version`
-: show version information
+: show version

 `-f FILE --file=FILE`
 : use a different input file.
 For stdin, use -